 After the gastrointestinal tract has been removed but prior to detailed examination, the examiner should inspect the peritoneal lining and the abdominal cavity.
 Note any abnormalities (areas of oedema, adhesions, abscesses, growths, ruptures of the diaphragm or body wall, or other peculiarities).
 If not contaminated by foreign material, note the amount (by removal with a graduated container) and characteristics (colour, consistency, presence of fibrin strands, etc.) of fluids.
-If clotted blood is present, measure the amount.
+If clotted blood is present, measure the amount - small amounts can be a normal post-mortem development.

-Locate the adrenal glands (figure 8).
+Locate the adrenal glands (Fig. 8).
 These are small glands found along each medial edge of the vertebral column cranial to the kidneys.
 They are best located by palpation of the region.
 If the adrenal glands cannot be located they may have been removed inadvertently with the gastrointestinal tract.
 Once the adrenals are located and removed, they should be examined for cysts or swellings and sliced like bread at no greater than 5-mm thickness for examination and preservation.